makabongwe47/alx-system_engineering-develops/0x03-shell_variables_expansions/README.md

-Script that encodes and decodes text using the rot13 encryption.
-Assume ASCII
+Script that adds the two numbers stored in the environment variables WATER and STIR and prints the result